kristinriebe/provenance-rave/readme-implementation-notes.md

 ### W3C serialization of ActivityFlow
 Since ActivityFlow and hadStep do not exist in W3C, they have to be represented differently.
 I chose to use a plan-entity for linking activities with their activityFlow.
 Thus, for each activityFlow one needs to:
-* include activityFlow with its attributes as activity; additional attribute voprov:class = 'voprov:activityFlow'
+* include activityFlow with its attributes as activity; additional attribute voprov:votype = 'voprov:activityFlow'
 * create a plan-entity, with an id derived from activityFlow id
 * for each hadStep-relation, add a wasAssociatedWith-relation, linking the step- activity with the plan of the activityFlow (and no agent); also link plan with activityFlow itself